messica/pmpro-kissmetrics/readme.txt

 1. Upload the `pmpro-kissmetrics` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Add your custom API key and JavaScript Tracking Code and configure which events you want tracked on the PMPro KISSmetrics settings page.
+1. Add your custom API key and JavaScript Tracking Code and configure which events you want tracked on the PMPro Kissmetrics settings page.

 == Frequently Asked Questions ==